Rommel myth: Relationship with National Socialism

 In 1939, Rommel received a promotion from Hitler to the rank of Generalmajor ahead of more senior officers.
 Showalter notes that even at this early stage, Hitler already regarded Rommel as a model for the fusion of Germany's new and old orders.
 With an intervention by Hitler, Rommel was subsequently able to obtain command of an armoured (Panzer) division despite having been turned down by the army's personnel office, which had offered him command of a mountain division.
 Rommel's unprofessional conduct was noted by his fellow officers and added to his growing reputation as one of Hitler's favoured commanders.
 After the Fall of France, Rommel sent to him a specially prepared diary on the 7th Division and received a letter of thanks.
 Unknown to Rommel though, Hitler had barely looked at his diary and the letter was written by an adjutant.
 Remy remarks that by this time, Hitler still did not treat Rommel as a significantly important person.

 When Rommel was being considered for appointment as Commander-in-Chief of the Army in the summer of 1942, Goebbels wrote in his diary that Rommel "is ideologically sound, is not just sympathetic to the National Socialists.
 He is a National Socialist; he is a troop leader with a gift for improvisation, personally courageous and extraordinarily inventive.
 These are the kinds of soldiers we need."

 Rommel and Hitler in 1942.
 According to Rick Atkinson, Rommel was known as "the Führer's marshal".

+Albert Kesselring said that Rommel "exercised an almost hypnotic influence on Hitler" and another colleague called him "the Führer's marshal".
+American writer Rick Atkinson concludes that Rommel was "loyal in his own fashion and as beguiled by Hitler as steel filings by a magnet ...
+Hitler was a bulwark against bolshevism, [Rommel] had told staff officers."
+In 1944, Rommel himself told Ruge and his wife that Hitler had a kind of irresistible magnetic aura ("Magnetismus") and was always seemingly in an intoxicated condition.
+Maurice Remy identifies that the point at which their relationship became a personal one was 1939 when Rommel proudly announced to his friend Kurt Hesse that he had "sort of forced Hitler to go with me (to the Hradschin Castle in Prague, in an open top car, without another bodyguard), under my personal protection ...
+He had entrusted himself to me and would never forget me for my excellent advice."